Liturgical fan in Eastern Christianity: Other rites

-Fans used in the Maronite (also known as marwaha/marwahah) and Oriental traditions are distinctive, having little hoops of metal or bells all around the circumference of the disks, symbolizing the hymns of the angels to God.
+Fans used in the Armenian (also known as Kshots/Kshotz) and the Maronite (also known as marwaha/marwahah) and Oriental traditions are distinctive, having little hoops of metal or bells all around the circumference of the disks, symbolizing the hymns of the angels to God.
 At particularly solemn points of the liturgy, these are shaken gently to produce a tinkling and jingling sound, akin to the sound of multiple altar bells.